Florence E. Allen: Federal judicial service

 President Franklin D. Roosevelt nominated Allen on March 6, 1934, to a seat on the United States Court of Appeals for the Sixth Circuit vacated by Judge Smith Hickenlooper.
-The sitting male judges vigorously opposed Allen’s appointment, telling FBI background investigators that she was as a woman she was "naturally unqualified" and its report reflects that sentiment.
-The judges protested that appointing a woman would lower their standards and make them a laughingstock.
+Among the local bench and bar, opinions about the suitability of her appointment were divided.
+The FBI reported that "[s]ome members of Cleveland Bar favor her appointment alleging able, fair, independent, conscientious, judicious, legal mind and well qualified in every respect."
+However, other attorneys and sitting male judges vigorously opposed Allen’s appointment, telling FBI background investigators that she was as a woman she was "naturally unqualified" and its report reflects that sentiment.
+These attorneys and judges protested that appointing a woman would lower their standards and make them a laughingstock.

 She was confirmed by the United States Senate on March 15, 1934, and received her commission on March 21, 1934.
 She was the second woman to serve in the federal judiciary and the first woman to serve as an Article III federal judge.
 Genevieve R. Cline was earlier appointed to serve as an Article I federal judge on the United States Customs Court.
-Her nomination to the prestigious position received widespread praise.
+Allen's nomination to the prestigious position received widespread praise.
 Newspaper articles described Allen as "an able jurist" and a "profound student" of the law.
-Allen served as Chief Judge from 1958 to 1959.
+Allen served on the federal bench for twenty-five years, serving her last year as the first woman Chief Justice from 1958 to 1959.
 She was a member of the Judicial Conference of the United States in 1958.
 She assumed senior status on October 5, 1959.
-Her service terminated on September 12, 1966, due to her death.
+Her service terminated with her death on September 12, 1966.